BertoCisneros/BertoCisneros.github.io/index.md

 - **Has AI begun to work its way into replacing jobs of developers?**

+When it comes to certain industries, AI has taken on the role of the boogeyman coming to take jobs.
+An obvious example of this is Wal-Mart's move to self-checkouts over cashiers.
+"Retail has lost more than 140,000 jobs since January 2017 and is still declining despite strong growth in nearly every other sector and a historically-low unemployment rate" (BizJournals.com).
+With that many jobs lost, it is a pretty serious concern, but should developers be worried?
+A key point of these tools is right in the name, **CO**-pilot.
+For what the tool is right now, it cant be operated without a developer being the pilot and choosing what code is useful from the CoPilots suggestions.
+But, with the AI heavy hitter that is OpenAI then who knows wwhat could happen in the coming decades.

 - **Is my private code safe since the AI will be learning from it?**